aklef/CSI-4106-Assignments/A1/README.md

 Purpose
 ---
-The	purpose	of this assignment is to allow us to experiment with various uninformed search algorithms by programming blind and informed search in the vacuum cleaner robot problem.
+The	purpose	of this assignment is to allow us to experiment with various uninformed search algorithms by programming blind and informed search in the Robot cleaner problem.
 It will include a representation of the world, an algorithm for search, and the	observation	of some metrics associated with the	search algorithms we used.

 Description
 ---
-The following undirected weighted graph represents the	 connectivity between various cities in Romania.
-Each edge means that there is a bidirectional path between the connecting nodes.
-The number on	the	edges represents the cost to travel from one city to another.
+The roomba appears in a randomly-generated room, represented by our Grid class, and must use a given search algorithm to clean all the dirt piles using a set of Actions with associated Action costs, while minimizing the total cost of the Path taken to achieve a valid solution.

 How to Run
 ---
-Build with "javac Assignment1.java" in Console.
+Build with "javac RobotApp.java" in Console.
-Run "java Assignment1" and follow onscreen instructions.
+Run "java RobotApp" and follow onscreen instructions.